geosolutions-it/MapStore2/README.md

 `docker run --name mapstore -p8080:8080  geosolutionsit/mapstore2`

-Then you can access MapStore2 using the following URL:
+Then you can access MapStore using the following URL:

 [http://localhost:8080/mapstore](http://localhost:8080/mapstore)